The minimum metadata set is a practical application of the Australian Government Recordkeeping Metadata Standard 2.2 (AGRkMS) which:

 The minimum metadata set identifies nine properties required for the efficient and effective management of your business information, regardless of what it is and where it is held.

-The set is cumulative, with the Core properties applying to all systems, the Additional properties added for systems which hold and manage higher value and longer-term business information, and the Transfer properties added to complete the set for systems holding business information of archival value.
+The set is cumulative, with the Core properties applying to all systems, the Additional properties added for systems which hold and manage higher value and longer-term business information assets, and the Transfer properties added to complete the set for systems holding business information assets of archival value.

 Any relevant property in the minimum metadata set should be used when required for business purposes.
 For example, you may create relatively low value but sensitive information needed for a short time (Core).
 In this case you would also apply a Protective Marking (from the Additional set).